aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 ===========================
 Much of the technical writing I've done is not publicly available - internal requirements docs, design docs, help system docs.

 From 2017-2019 I really enjoyed assignments from my AVP.
 It always started with a phone call....
-Jack didn't have time to look into something, so he asked me to do it and write up my findings.
+JM didn't have time to look into something, so he asked me to do the research and write up my findings.
 I did Proofs of Concept, gap analysis, and pure "what is this and how does it work" research.

 - Researched the Moby project, its relation to Docker Enterprise, and whether it was cost effective to build or buy
 - Cloud Native POCs comparing Apcera, RedHat OpenShift, and Docker Enterprise Edition, which included ability to run across both AMD and ARM hardware